Foparty/neoword/README.md

 ![logo](/assets/logo.webp)

+## You writing tool that will multiply 10x your writing experience!

 This #NeoVim setup will target writers of all kind with amazing tools put toghether to speed up your creative process without interfearing in your creativity

 Main charachteristics: